7 min read

 from Michael: BASELINE DIGITAL COMPETENCIES AND CAPABILITIES WERE THE KEY DIFFERENTIATOR TO FLIP & RECOVERY

 How many of your customers had great cultural underpinnings of agility to ride the wave?
 If they had the right tech in place at least, did the people who staff the company even know what to do?

 Having an entire workforce be able to do the right thing, at the right time, in any scenario….means everyone needs to be upskilled ready to roll on all BASIC CYBER THREATS & DIGITAL COMPETENCIES in a continually updated model.

-Hey IT Service Proviers & MSP’s: Many of your customers are without cyber training, or have immature, disconnected and underfunded programs.
-Only 25% of SME’s currently run cyber awareness training and only 53% of companies overall.
+Hey IT Service Providers & MSPs: Many of your customers are without cyber training, or have immature, disconnected, and underfunded programs.
+Only 25% of SMEs currently run cyber awareness training and only 53% of companies overall.
 DYK?
-Of the 260 Billion currently spent on cyber security hardware, software and services globally, only 1B is spent on cyber awareness training for employees.
+Of the 260 billion currently spent on cyber security hardware, software, and services globally, only 1B is spent on cyber awareness training for employees.

-This seems shockingly out of proportion against the research that shows 80% of breaches and incidents were caused through human errors, mistakes, and snafus.
+This seems shockingly out of proportion with the research that shows 80% of breaches and incidents were caused by human errors, mistakes, and snafus.
 And it showed during this crisis.
-We heard countless stories of small, midsize, and even some large well known brand names that struggled with the shift to remote work, virtual teams, weren’t set up securely and suffered huge losses in productivity.
-We also heard stories of a few great small businesses who were able to pivot and thrive in real time because they had started to embrace digital transformation, agility, and culture years ago.
+We heard countless stories of small, midsize, and even some large well-known brand names that struggled with the shift to remote work, virtual teams, weren’t set up securely and suffered huge losses in productivity.
+We also heard stories of a few great small businesses who were able to pivot and thrive in real-time because they had started to embrace digital transformation, agility, and culture years ago.

-- Where do we not have expertise or the ability to scale?
+Where do we not have the expertise or the ability to scale?